everpeace/cookbook-mesos/README.md

 Configure master and cluster deployment configuration files, and start `mesos-master`.
-If you choose `mesosphere`, `node[:mesos][:prefix]` will be overridden to `/usr/local`, because mesosphere package installs deploy files to that directory.

 * `node[:mesos][:prefix]/var/mesos/deploy/masters`
 * `node[:mesos][:prefix]/var/mesos/deploy/slaves`
 * `node[:mesos][:prefix]/var/mesos/deploy/mesos-deploy-env.sh`
 * `node[:mesos][:prefix]/var/mesos/deploy/mesos-master-env.sh`

+If you choose `mesosphere` as `node[:mesos][:type`, the `node[:mesos][:prefix]` attribute will be overridden to `/usr/local`, which is because the packages from Mesosphere installs mesos into that directory.

-If you choose installation type `mesosphere`,  this recipe also configures upstart configuration files which are installed by the package:
+Furthermore, this recipe will also configure upstart configuration files.

 * `/etc/mesos/zk`
 * `/etc/defaults/mesos`